How to Recognize and Manage Your Yard's Microclimates for Successful Gardening

 The needs of each individual garden vary because of factors such as location, weather patterns, shade trees, wind, etc. Gardens are also different because of the plants you choose to grow in them.
 In a nutshell, you need to learn to take a plant's eye view of the environment.

 Each plant's successful growth depends not on the climate, but the microclimate surrounding it.
 A microclimate refers to the climate of a very small or restricted area, particularly when it differs from the climate of the surrounding area.
 For instance, think about the needs a plant might have growing in a wide, open field as opposed to the same plant that is growing in a partially shaded area.
 Both might turn out to be successful, healthy plants but not without the thoughtful planning and actions of the individual gardener whose responsibility it is to recognize the needs of the plants in both locations.

 Microclimates in your yard will change several times throughout the day and as seasons go from one to the next.
 Not adjusting your gardening practices to accommodate those changes can leave you with less than desirable results.

 If you are planning a vegetable garden and you want to get it started correctly for the best results, you need to plant your seeds in soil that's warm enough to ensure germination.

 Pay Attention to Soil Temperatures

 The micro life of the soil is responsible for creating food for plants and it doesn't become active until the soil reaches a temperature of about 45 degrees Fahrenheit.
-One example of this is that bacteria, which is needed to make nitrogen available to the roots of your plants (in a form they are able to use) doesn't become active until the soil temperature reaches about 45 degrees Fahrenheit.
+For example the bacteria that make nitrogen available to the roots of your plants (in a form they are able to use) don't become active until the soil temperature reaches about 45 degrees Fahrenheit.
 The bacteria won't reach the height of activity until temperatures are around 80 degrees Fahrenheit.